 Making more than 20 employees redundant

-These elected representatives can be a valuable help to you and to your affected staff, as you progress through the redundancy process.
+The representatives can be a valuable help to you and to your affected staff, as you progress through the redundancy process.
 They are able to gauge sentiment, relay staff anxieties to you, help you to manage these and explain why there may be no way to avoid what is happening, etc.

-Elected representatives have the right to reasonable paid time off to carry out their representation duties.
+Representatives have the right to reasonable paid time off to carry out their representation duties.
 They are also protected against dismissal and any other detrimental treatment.

 They are not entitled to extra pay or any other benefit, however.